joao00paixao/multi-assignment/README.md

 >Explain strategies for seamless integration of microservices and handling potential issues.

-For multiple replicas of one microservice the answer is in the previous answer and can be resolved using a K8S Service.
-The generated address will forward the request to one the available microservice pods (load balancing).
+For multiple replicas of one microservice the answer is in the previous question's answer and can be resolved using a K8S Service.
+The generated address will forward the request to one of the available microservice pods (load balancing).

-For different microservices and intercommunication there are several factors we must handle or take account of:
+For different microservices intercommunication there are several factors we must handle or take account of:

 - Network Isolation
 - Availability
   - Load balancing
   - Automatic Scaling